kubescape/kubescape/docs/STREAMING_IMPLEMENTATION.md

 This implementation addresses the API-server load issue described in A1 of `issues.md` and Phase 5 of `docs/optimization-plan.md`.
 The solution introduces resource streaming so the OPA evaluation never holds the whole cluster as its input: resources are partitioned by scope and the processor evaluates the resident (cluster-scoped) batch plus one namespace batch at a time, while the collection phase replaces the previous O(L × N) per-GVR-per-namespace LIST calls with a single LIST per GVR (O(L)).

-Note what streaming does *not* do: it does not reduce total retained memory.
-The collector traverses every GVR and holds the full cluster until the first batch is sent, and the processor retains all resources in `AllResources` for downstream stages (exceptions, printers, image scanning).
-Streaming bounds the *evaluation input* and the number of API-server calls, not the process high-water mark.
+Note what streaming does and does not bound: with the scan-scoped partition store integrated into the collector (Phase 2), namespaced spill usage and partition-store metadata remain flat (~1-2 MB across cluster sizes), so the collection-phase memory peak is bounded to resident (cluster-scoped) resources plus the active pager buffer and store metadata, rather than tracking total cluster size.
+What is not yet bounded is total downstream retention: after evaluation, the processor retains resources in `AllResources` for downstream stages (exceptions, printers, image scanning).
+Streaming bounds the *evaluation input*, the number of API-server calls, and the *collection peak* (for clusters dominated by namespaced resources), while total-process RSS reduction remains a downstream goal for future phases.

-Collection is paginated end to end: each GVR is walked once with `pager.EachListItem`, and objects are partitioned into their batch as the pager yields them rather than accumulated into a per-GVR slice first.
-What is still unbounded is the set of namespace batches, which is held on the heap until each batch is emitted.
+Collection is paginated end to end: each GVR is walked once with `pager.EachListItem`, and objects are partitioned as the pager yields them: cluster-scoped objects are kept in the resident batch, while namespaced objects are spilled to an on-disk partition store in owner-only (`0700`) files and loaded/purged one namespace at a time.

 ## Problem Statement